In January, I wrote a blog post about the need to partition

 A common approach to overcoming this limitation is for the application to create an ID (let’s call it a window ID) and pass it to the browser.
 The trick is how to get the browser to return that ID on all subsequent requests from that tab but not on requests from new tabs.
 The answer to this problem is in understanding that a subsequent related request should only happen from URLs that rendered on the initial response.
 In other words, the only way to make a subsequent related request to this response is for this response to give you a button or a link for you to press.
 All buttons and links (as well as AJAX calls) in HTML have to specify a URL to which the user is directed when the action occurs.
 With this in mind, the answer is simply to provide the window ID as a URL query string parameter on every URL which will be seen by the application as an HTTP request parameter.

-At this point the application can easily distinguish requests from different windows and, if this scenario is not supported, it can simply return an error page with a message stating that multiple windows is not supported.
-Of course this also assumes that that the there is an initial request, such as login, that initiates the window ID and that subsequent requests to login can be recognized as such so that requests sent without a window ID can be returned as errors.
+At this point, the application can easily distinguish requests from different windows and, if this scenario is not supported, it can simply return an error page with a message stating that multiple windows is not supported.
+Of course, this also assumes that there is an initial request, such as login, that initiates the window ID and that subsequent requests to login can be recognized as such so that requests sent without a window ID can be returned as errors.

 Once your application can distinguish between results from different tabs, the next problem is how to store information in HTTP session without corrupting information from one window with information from another window with information.
 The answer is that each window needs its own partition of session space.